 by Allison Meier on May 29, 2015

-Some posters make you pause mid-stride; others disappear into the background like so much white noise.
-Cooper Hewitt, Smithsonian Design Museum in New York recently opened How Posters Workwith over 125 examples from their over 4,000-strong poster collection to analyze the design strategies that make that difference.
+How Posters Work, with over 125 examples from their over 4,000-strong poster collection to analyze the design strategies that make that difference.

 There are periodic museum poster exhibitions that organize around art movements and time periods, or purposes like film or military propaganda, but How Posters Work takes a unique approach in breaking down its objects by 14 design principles.
 You can view all of the posters from the exhibition online through their collection interface, where they’re organized by different themes like “exploit the diagonal,” “communicate with scale,” “tell a story,” “assault the surface,” and “use text as image.”